ivy-llc/kornia/docs/source/get-started/multi-framework-support.rst

 Limitations
 -----------

-* Converting Kornia to TensorFlow or JAX works for both functions and classes, but converting to NumPy only supports functions.
+* Converting Kornia to TensorFlow or JAX works for functions, classes and trainable modules; converting to NumPy supports functions and classes, but not trainable modules.

 * Transpilation does not currently work with custom kernels, such as flash attention.